Lockam1/AI-Drone/README.md

 Possible Lidar
 https://buy.garmin.com/en-NZ/NZ/p/557294/pn/010-01722-00#overview

+2 or 4 x new ESC for motor control https://www.rchobbies.co.nz/htirc-dragonfly-20a-multi-rotor-esc/

 ## Safety plan for test flight

 - Have the drone tethered by the legs and arms with wire.